Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 We love using agoda.com and booking.com for researching and booking all our hotels, and Hostelworld for booking hostels.

-Taiwan Lantern Festival dates 2025 (Taoyuan)
+Taiwan Lantern Festival dates 2026 (Chiayi)

-Celebrated after Lunar New Year, the Taiwan Lantern Festival runs from 12 to 23 February 2025 – no tickets or admission fee is required.
-A special opening ceremony planned on 12 February 2025.
+Celebrated after Lunar New Year, the Taiwan Lantern Festival runs from 3 to 15 March 2026 in Chiayi – no tickets or admission fee is required.

 The Taiwan Lantern Festival usually lights up nightly from mid afternoon and runs until late in the evening.